themisir/themisir.com/content/posts/implementing-ordered-queue.md

   - https://images.unsplash.com/photo-1628557960762-0d884fd31ea0?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2233&q=80
 ---

+## Update

+I have got some quite insightful feedback from [HN community](https://news.ycombinator.com/item?id=33756763) and would like to put some reflection.
+Firstly I felt ashamed for publishing this article without actually doing a proper research, well I have done my research but it must’ve been insufficient that I didn’t encountered implementations with heap.
+As a matter of fact I found out about the heap data structure only after those comments.
+In case you are looking to implement a proper queue, which is called priority queue by the way, please check out implementations using heaps.

+I am really thankful for all the feedback given and I will try to be more cautious of stuff I write publicly.
+All that said I think the article below is still worth checking out, it will give you insights about going through the similar process of building purpose specific data structures.
+You may have to make different choices on each step, but the process of dividing problems and conquering them one by one should be similar.

+---

 Working with data structures is fun — said nobody ever.
 What about "inventing" our own data structures?
 It's gotta be a lot more fun, huh?
 In this blog post I am gonna go step by step through implementation of one of the data structures I recently wrote for one of my graveyard projects — Ordered Concurrent Queue.

 ## Wait, what?